viets-software-club/truffle-ai/README.md

 ## Installation

 Install Docker from https://www.docker.com/ and install dependencies with `npm ci`.<br/>
-Before starting to develop check that you have setup your Environment variables in `.env.dev`!
-The script `env.sh` checks they are loaded during development.
+Before starting to develop check that you have setup your environment variables, see section [Environment Variables](#Environment-variables)

 ## Commands